LassiViitakoski/javascript-algorithms-and-data-structures-masterclass/section-05/notes.md

 ## Multiple Pointers

 - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
-- Very efficient for solving problems vwith minimal space complexity as well.
+- Very efficient for solving problems with minimal space complexity as well.

 * An Example
   - Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair where the sum is 0.
 Return an array that includes both values that to zero or undefined if a pair does not exist.